Have you ever faced the dilemma of to disavow or not to disavow? how to disavow backlinks

 After that, you’ll need to check the authority of the websites linking to you.
 Use tools like Domain Authority Checker or the Bulk Domain Authority Checker to evaluate the Domain Authority (DA) of each of the websites linking to you.
 You ideally want links only from websites and webpages with high authority.
 This means you may want to disavow links from low-authority sites.

-The Bulk Backlink Checker from Majestic is also an excellent tool which can help you easily discover links that need disavowing.
+The Bulk Backlink Checker from Majestic is also an excellent tool that can help you easily discover links that need disavowing.
 In addition to showcasing the domains linking to you, it also displays the Topical Trust Flow of each domain so you can see which of them are considered most trustworthy.

 Mike is an Entrepreneur, CEO Social Quant, Inc 500 Alum, Top 100 Marketing Influencer 2017, and Author of Raising 3 Entrepreneurs.